Particular/docs.particular.net/transports/msmq/index.md

  - nservicebus/msmq
 ---

+> [!WARNING]
-WARNING: As Microsoft is not making MSMQ available for .NET Core, building new systems using MSMQ is not recommended.
+> As Microsoft is not making MSMQ available for .NET Core, building new systems using MSMQ is not recommended.

 ## Transport at a glance